Blast Furnace Vision & Analytics Platform

 Background

 The blast furnace is a critical system in steel manufacturing.
-Key health indicators like blockages and flow changes happen in extreme conditions that are difficult to observe.
+Key health indicators like blockages and flow changes occur in extreme conditions that are difficult to observe.
 A missed early warning can escalate to a breakout or extended unplanned shutdown.

 The Solution